- Table of Contents

 Compliance with regulations

 Regulatory bodies often mandate the completion of HAZID studies for specific industries or projects to ensure compliance with safety standards.
-Undertaking a HAZID study not only fulfils these regulatory requirements but also demonstrates a commitment to meeting and exceeding safety standards.
+Undertaking a HAZID study fulfils these regulatory requirements and demonstrates a commitment to meeting and exceeding safety standards.
 Compliance with regulations is essential for avoiding legal consequences, safeguarding reputation, and maintaining the trust of stakeholders and the public.

 Improved decision-making